Separable commutative algebras and Galois theory in stable homotopy theories: Modules over an E -ring

-\begin{proof} If the characteristic of the field is $2$, then this is~\cite{BC2018}*{Proposition 1.5}.
-If the characteristic of the field is odd, we can argue in the same way as in the proof of~\cite{Neeman2018}*{Lemma 1.4} and see that $A_1=0$.
+\begin{proof} We can argue in the same way as in the proof of~\cite{Neeman2018}*{Lemma 1.4} and see that $A_1=0$.
 From this it follows that $A_0$ is a separable $k$-algebra and so a finite product of finite separable field extensions of $k$ by~\cite{Neeman2018}*{Proposition 1.6}. \end{proof}